-Good governance is about: To demonstrate its commitment to achieving good governance, Newark & Sherwood District Council has: about: Behaving with integrity Demonstrating strong commitment to ethical values Respecting the rule of law (i) Published a Local Code of Corporate Governance to be approved by Council on 9th March 2017 that demonstrates its commitment to the principles of good governance and the importance of operating in an open and accountable manner and demonstrating high standards of conduct. (ii) Developed and promotes a culture of behaviour based on shared values, high ethical principles and good conduct that include the following:- Member code of conduct Officers code of conduct Protocol on member/officer relations Protocol for dealing with Ombudsman matters Protocol for members on hospitality and gifts Protocol for members on dealing with planning matters Whistleblowing policy Protocol relating to the Independent Person (iii) Established a local complaints procedure for considering any complaint that a councillor has breached the Code of Conduct with the Policy and Finance Committee having responsibility for standards and probity issues to reflect the importance which the Council attaches to ethical governance issues.(iv) Provides regular training to district and town and parish councillors on ethical governance (v) Provides an advice service to district and town and parish councillors on code of conduct issues through its Democratic Services team. (vi) Provides training on codes and protocols(vii) Is able to monitor and investigate officer and member behaviour through its customer complaints procedure (viii) Regularly reviews the completion and updating by members of their Register of Interest forms for staff as well as Members (including those of town and parish councillors)
+Good governance is To demonstrate its commitment to achieving good about: governance, Newark & Sherwood District Council has: governance, Newark & Sherwood District Council has: Published a Local Code of Corporate Governance to be approved by Council on 9th March 2017 that demonstrates its commitment to the principles of good governance and the importance of operating in an open and accountable manner and demonstrating high standards of conduct.
+Developed and promotes a culture of behaviour based on shared values, high ethical principles and good conduct that include the following: Protocol for dealing with Ombudsman matters Protocol for members on hospitality and gifts Policy for officers on hospitality and gifts Protocol for members on dealing with planning matters • Whistleblowing policy • Protocol relating to the Independent Person (iii) Established a local complaints procedure for considering any complaint that a councillor has breached the Code of Conduct with the Policy and Finance Committee having responsibility for standards and probity issues to reflect the importance which the Council attaches to ethical governance issues. (iv) Provides regular training to district and town and parish councillors on ethical governance (v) Provides an advice service to district and town and parish councillors on code of conduct issues through its Democratic Services team. (vi) Provides training on codes and protocols (vii) Is able to monitor and investigate officer and member behaviour through its customer complaints procedure (viii) Regularly reviews the completion and updating by members of their Register of Interest forms for staff as well as Members (including those of town and parish councillors)